All Episodes

 When they do all this stuff, do they factor in that cost to the economy?

-It's a liberty issue and these guys are right on that.
+And these guys are right on that.

-Uh Rand Paul was unable to fulfill the engagement in Washington for which he'd been booked.
+Rand Paul was unable to fulfill the engagement in Washington for which he'd been booked.

 Regulation sucks money from the productive class to the dead hand of the state.

-But at the heart of it he was absolutely right that the regulatory burden is too late.
+But at the heart of it, he was absolutely right, that the regulatory burden is too late.

 You know, Rand Paul couldn't attend that rally because the state commissar demanded that he comply with the state regulatory bureaucracy.